Teletherapy in Texas

 I don't have a partner, could I still do sex therapy?

 These are things that can be discussed in sex therapy.
-So let's talk and see if we are the right fit!
+Let's talk and see if we are the right fit!